 The True Recipe

 The sweet, sparkling scarlet concoction reflected its exotic routes, with enticing fruity notes of Pineapple, Grenadine Syrup, Angostura bitters, Dom, Cointreau and Lime disguising the tartness of the Gin and Cherry Brandy.
 Its popularity surged and before long, it became known as the “Commander’s” drink.
-In Hainanese dialect, the word “Commander” is known as “??” (si ling) and its abbreviated pronunciation became ‘Sling’.
-The character “??”, along with ‘Sling’, were adopted as… [Source]
+In Hainanese dialect, the word “Commander” is known as “??” (si ling) and its abbreviated pronunciation became ‘Sling’… [Source]

 No pineapple juice, first of all, and pineapple juice is an essential ingredient of real Singapore Sling.